 Preheat oven to 350F.

-Drizzle potatoes with 2 Tablespoon extra-virgin olive oil, and 1 teaspoon of salt.
+Drizzle potatoes with 2 tablespoons extra virgin olive oil and 1 teaspoon of salt.

 Place in the oven for 35 minutes, uncovered.

 Add 1 teaspoon olive oil, 1/8 teaspoon salt, and sliced mushrooms.